Andreas Levisianos is composer and performer from Samos island, Greece.

 Having a background in classical music and focusing on contemporary practices he is interested in the interrelation of analysis, synthesis and performance through a conceptual and systemic approach.

-He has performed music from different periods of the western music history and from various styles, including orchestral, chamber, solo and electroacoustic works as a conductor and pianist.He serves as the music director & conductor of the annual Open Days festival in Athens, Greece working with the principles of the main Greek orchestras as well as with renowned guest artists.
+He has performed music from different periods of the western music history and from various styles, including orchestral, chamber, solo and electroacoustic works as a conductor and pianist.He served as the music director & conductor of the annual Open Days festival in Athens, Greece working with the principles of the main Greek orchestras as well as with renowned guest artists.
 He has also served as the conductor for the Jacaranda Concert Series in Los Angeles with a notable participation at the Noon to Midnight festival organized by the Los Angeles Philharmonic orchestra and presented at the Walt Disney Hall in Los Angeles.
 Further selected credits also include his conducting at the Hear Now Festival in Los Angeles, his participation as an assistant conductor for the Pulitzer prize finalist opera Invisible Cities, his curation, directing and conducting of the Jani Christou portrait concert at REDCAT, his conducting at the Anne Le Baron portrait concert in LA and more.

 He holds a Doctorate of Musical Arts in Performance – Composition from the California Institute of the Arts, a Double Master’s degree in Composition and Conducting from the University of Oklahoma, a Bachelor’s degree in Musicology from the University of Athens, Greece and a Piano Diploma from the National Conservatory of Greece.